 December 11, 2018

-The state of Michigan outlines different seating requirements for minors who are passengers in a vehicle.
+The state of Michigan outlines that all children in a vehicle must wear a seatbelt.
+It also outlines different seating requirements for minors who are passengers in a vehicle.
 Children under four years of are required to ride in the back seat of a vehicle.
 Children under the age of two must ride in a rear-facing car seat.
 Children between the ages of four and eight must ride in a booster seat.
 The only exception to this is if a child is taller than four feet and nine inches.

 How Do Michigan Seat Belt Laws Affect Me?